adrelanos/aeternity-wiki/Idea-Box.md

     * Question board and Oracle marketplace
 * æternity identity
 * Working state channels
-* Pool of medicinal professionals
+* Pool of medical professionals
     * Only they are allowed to answer questions and participate in oracle

 ***